DevOps-Gilde/S1_Docs_AzureDevOps/04_SetupInfrastructure.md

 <br><img src="./images/pl_vargrp_create_2.png" /><br>

-We all are use the same Subscription and same Resource Group but everybody uses his own App Service Plan and his own Webapp.
+We all use the same Subscription and the Resource Group `ws-devops` but everybody uses his own App Service Plan and his own Webapp.

 Therefore, pick unique names e.g. robsplan21 or robswebapp21 for your App Service Plan and Webapp variables.

 Use for Resource Group (rg) ws-devops.

-* asp = App Service Plan must be unique in each resource group (your own)
+* asp = Name of your unique App Service Plan in `ws-devops`
-* rg   = Resource Group must be unique in each subscription (use ws-devops)
+* rg = Name of Resource Group which must be `ws-devops`
 * so = Service Connection Name which you have set in your project (Settings -> Service connections)
-* wa  = Webapp must be unique worldwide (your own)
+* wa = World-wide unique name of your Webapp

 Of course, you can use your own variables names, they must correspond with your pipeline.